viperproject/prusti-assistant/README.md

 This extension provides inline diagnostics for rust by calling `cargo check` and parsing the output.
 As a result, it avoids using the RLS.
 This isn't ideal in the long term, but currently the nightly RLS _preview_ has trouble on some projects and crashes frequently.

 It supports multiple rust projects in the same workspace.
+The extension will search for `Cargo.toml` files in the workspace and use them as the root directories to generate diagnostics for.

 ## Requirements